 The larger a storage tank you may need, the more likely it will be a vertical tank.
 Vertical storage tanks have a large number of advantages, from design to the cost of production and beyond.
 Horizontal tanks have their place as well, but they have different uses.
 Horizontal tanks generally have more associated costs and materials in comparison to their vertical storage counterparts.
-The following list shows some of the advantages of stainless steel vertical storage tanks.
+The following list shows some of the advantages of storing in stainless steel vertical storage tanks.

 1. Stress Distribution

 The cylindrical vertical storage tank design provides even pressure distribution due to the elimination of stress points found in horizontal and square tanks.
 This pressure distribution provides greater strength than a horizontal tank, and contributes to its ability to hold a large amount of product.

 5. Reduction in Footprint